Download This Sample

 - The Shepherdess and the Chimney Sweep (1845)

 - The Tinderbox (1835)

 Hans Christian Andersen Worksheets

-This bundle includes 11 ready-to-use Hans Christian Andersen worksheets that are perfect for students to learn Hans Christian Andersen who was a Danish author famous for his fairytales, including the Little Mermaid, the Emperor’s New Clothes and Thumbelina.
-Throughout his lifetime Andersen wrote hundreds of plays, novels and poems for both adults and children although it’s his fairytales that continue to get the most recognition, almost 150 years after his death.
+This is a fantastic bundle which includes everything you need to know about Hans Christian Andersen across 19 in-depth pages.
+These are ready-to-use Hans Christian Andersen worksheets that are perfect for teaching students about Hans Christian Andersen who was a Danish author famous for his fairy tales, including the Little Mermaid, the Emperor’s New Clothes, and Thumbelina.
+Throughout his lifetime Andersen wrote hundreds of plays, novels, and poems for both adults and children, although it’s his fairy tales that continue to get the most recognition, almost 150 years after his death.